 Many mothers have ‘the baby blues’ soon after the birth of their baby, but it usually passes after a few days.
-Postnatal depression is a more serious problem and can appear any time between two weeks and two years after the birth.
+Postnatal depression is a more serious problem and can appear at any time between two weeks and two years after the birth.

 Bipolar disorder (manic depression)

-Some people have mood swings, when periods of depression alternate with periods of mania.
+Some people have mood swings when periods of depression alternate with periods of mania.
 When manic, they are in a state of high excitement, and may plan and may try to execute grandiose schemes and ideas.

-Causes of depression.
+causes of depression.

 There is no one cause of depression.
 It varies from person to person.
 Broadly speaking there are three main triggers for developing depression.
 Social factors such as losing your job, isolation, divorce, or bereavement can trigger depression in some people.
 For other people, the trigger may be psychological factors such as chronic anxiety, relationship problems, low self-esteem, childhood rejection or family background.
 A third trigger for depression may be physical factors such as infectious diseases like influenza or glandular fever; having a long-term physical health problem like multiple sclerosis; or as a side-effect of medical treatments like chemotherapy.
 It is also thought that some people may have a genetic predisposition towards depression.